-If you are concerned about your symptoms, are unable to follow this rehabilitation plan or have pain other than at the site of your injury please contact the Virtual Fracture Clinic.
+If you are concerned about your symptoms, unable to follow this rehabilitation plan or have pain other than at the site of your injury please contact the Virtual Fracture Clinic team.

-Remember to wear your boot whenever standing and walking.
-You should only put weight through your heel.
+If supplied, wear your boot when standing and walking.
 You can remove the boot when resting, at night and to wash and dress.
 Wear a long sock in your boot.
-You will be told when to stop wearing the boot at your follow up appointment.